sagemath/sagewiki_to_gh-2022-10-10/devel/SoftwareToIntegrate.md

 This is a list of programs and packages for mathematics that might possibly be included with or at least have an interface with Sage someday.

  * [[http://control.ee.ethz.ch/~hpeyrl/Projects/SOS/rational_sos.php|Sums of Squares via Macaulay2]].
 This is related to http://www.cds.caltech.edu/sostools/
- * http://www.4ti2.de/ --  A software package for algebraic, geometric and combinatorial problems on linear spaces; I (=william) have made optional Sage packages for this and written a very preliminary interface.
-This depends on a linear programming package, which Sage needs.
- * http://www.gnu.org/software/glpk/ -- Linear programming.
-It's 1MB, and very easy to build.
  * http://www-sop.inria.fr/galaad/software/synaps/ -- It's a GPL'd C++ library for doing numerical and algebraic stuff together and seems mature.
 It requires FORTRAN and is very hard to build.
 I skimmed some source code and it seemed relatively readable at first glance, and maybe there is something useful in there.
 It's focused on numerical over algebraic.
  * http://www.yacas.org/ --   		YACAS is an easy to use, general purpose Computer Algebra System.
 It uses 		its own programming language (a sort of Lisp dialect) designed for symbolic as well as 		arbitrary-precision numerical computations (it can be linked to GMP library).
 YACAS comes with 		extensive documentation (320+ pages) covering the scripting language, 		the functionality that is already implemented in the system, and the 		algorithms used.
  * [[http://servus.math.su.se/bergman/|Bergman]] (non-commutative Groebner bases).